 (3) The Coverage Gap or Donut Hole

 - once you exceed the Initial Coverage Limit you enter the Donut Hole where you were originally responsible for 100% of your drug costs (so this was like a second deductible phase).
-However, now there is a Donut Hole discount
+However, the Donut Hole discount

-for both generic and brand name drugs purchased while in the Donut Hole.
-Tthe Donut Hole will be reduced to a fixed 25% co-insurance cost-sharing structure by 2020.
+for both generic and brand-name drugs purchased while in the Donut Hole will reduce your cost-sharing for purchases made while in the Coverage Gap to a fixed 25% co-insurance by 2020.
 You can read more about the current Donut Hole Discount here: https://Q1FAQ.com/470.html

 (4) The Catastrophic Coverage Phase